Deformable image registration with deep network priors: a study on longitudinal PET images: Introduction

 \section{Introduction}

-Image registration is a long-standing fundamental problem in medical analysis (\cite{Maurer1993}, \cite{Chen2021}).
-The precise overlaying of a fixed and a moving image can contribute to create anatomical or functional patient models (\textit{inter-patient monomodal registration}), better exploit information coming from several modalities for a single patient (\textit{intra-patient multimodal registration}), as well as follow a disease evolution (\textit{intra-patient monomodal registration}).
-In this paper, we are interested in intra-patient monomodal PET registration for the evaluation of treatment response in metastatic breast cancer.
-While the low spatial resolution of PET acquisitions is usually addressed by jointly registering CT and PET images in multimodal pipelines (\cite{Fu2020}), we chose to register PET images alone as metastatic lesions are not visible on non contrasted CT images taken at the same time as PET.
-Although the scale difference between a patient's whole body and local lesions is challenging, we aim to precisely register lesions of various locations and sizes.
+Medical image registration is the precise overlaying of a fixed and moving image.
+It is notably used to create patient models (inter-patient monomodal registration), exploit information from different modalities acquired for a single patient (intra-patient multimodal registration), and to monitor tumor evolution (longitudinal registration).

-After nearly 30 years of research, there seems to be a convergence towards methods treating registration as an optimization problem aiming to minimize a dissimilarity term between moving and fixed images.
-This dissimilarity term can be based on mean square error (MSE), mutual information (MI) or normalized cross-correlation (NCC) for instance.
-A term enforcing smooth and realistic transformations is often used as a regularizing term.
-In this paper, we refer to such methods as ``conventional", as opposed to deep learning-based (DL) approaches.
-Conventional methods cope with the ill-posed problem by parametrizing the transformation between the fixed and moving image.
+However, the accuracy of image registration is a long-standing fundamental problem in medical image analysis (\cite{Maurer1993,Fu2020}).
+In the past 30 years, registration methods have considered registration as an optimization problem: the goal is to minimize a dissimilarity term between moving and fixed images.
+It is usually measured with mean square error (MSE), mutual information (MI) or normalized cross-correlation (NCC).
+In addition, a term enforcing smooth and realistic transformations is often used as a regularizing term.

+Most conventional methods manage registration by parameterizing the transformation between the fixed and moving image.
 They use for instance discrete cosine transforms (\cite{Friston1995}), 3D Fourier series (\cite{Christensen2007}), cubic B-splines (\cite{Klein2010}) or optimized velocity fields (\cite{Avants2009}).
-After defining the model, its parameters are typically optimized though efficient second-order minimization (\cite{Vercauteren2007}) or stochastic gradient descent (SGD) (\cite{Klein2009a}), within a single- or multi-level optimization strategy.
+The parameters of the model are typically optimized though efficient second-order minimization (\cite{Vercauteren2007a}) or stochastic gradient descent (SGD) (\cite{Klein2009}), within a single- or multi-level optimization strategy.
 The minimized cost function combines dissimilarity and regularization terms.
-Recent deep-learning supervised methods for registration, e.g. \cite{Balakrishnan2018}, \cite{DeVos2019}, rely on the same dissimilarity measures and regularization terms as conventional methods, and can also be optimized with variants of SGD.
-The main difference with conventional approaches are the training stage which brings prior knowledge about the deformations from training databases, and the type of transformation model, with CNNs being an over-parameterized but structured model of the deformation field.